Quas1mod0/JY-Portfolio/README.md

 ## About Me

 Hello!
 I'm Eric, a student in the Telling Stories with Data course.
 I am a second-year graduate student at the Heinz College's Public Policy and Management program.
+Before coming to Pittsburgh, I went to California for undergraduate study, I majored in Math with a minor in Social Psychology.
 I am planning to be a consultant after I finish the study at Heinz.
 The reason is that I find meeting different people from various industries fascinating.
 Also, being a consultant will push me to keep learning about new business, people, and innovations around the globe.
 I  think keep learning is the best way to stay young.

 ## What I hope to learn